CodeYourFuture/syllabus-archive/js-core/week-04/lesson.md

 Now run this code and see what happens!
 Try changing the value of your variable from `true` to `false`.

+We now know the equal `===` comparison operator.
+Javascript give us a number of them to compare different variables.
+A list them can be found [here](https://www.w3schools.com/js/js_comparisons.asp) and in the [Resources](#resources) at the bottom of this page.

 > **Exercise**
 >